avolkov1/rpyc-for-DL/README.md

     python API to run multi-gpu Caffe training.
     Running python's `multiprocessing.Process` module directly within rpyc does not seem to be reliable.
 Such an approach sometimes runs and other times fails randomly.
 A more reliable approach is to have the client code invoke the multigpu Python code via subprocess similarly to how it's done in NVCaffe case.

     The non-reliable code is demonstrated in the function `cfclient_mnist_code` and the reliable approach is shown in function `cfclient_mnist_code_spawn`.
     Only the reliable approach is used.
-If you would like to run/test unreliable approach uncomment that portion of the code.
+If you would like to run/test unreliable approach uncomment that portion of the code in the `main` routine.

 * [`dlrpyc_server.py`](rpyc_DL/dlrpyc_server.py)